bahaidev/sundriven/README.md

             if Firefox will, with an add-on if not by default, display this (for privacy reassurances to user))
 1. Use `intl-dom` in place of our custom i18n.
+1. Way to copy `jquery-ui` files as dev. copy step?
 1. Debug and reinstall "install" button

 ## Possible to-dos